rcjj98/tp/docs/DeveloperGuide.md

 ### Import Feature

-The import feature takes in a csv file and adds all the job applicants stored in the csv file back into the application.
+The import feature takes in a csv file and adds all the job applicants stored in the csv file back into the address book.

 The csv file structure needs to follow the file structure as defined by the [export feature](#export-feature).

-An invalid csv file path also follows the conditions as defined by the [export feature](#export-feature).

 #### Implementation